-FIRE warned the University of Illinois at Chicago this week that its investigation of law professor Jason Kilborn — who used a redacted reference to a racial slur on a final exam — raises serious concerns about academic freedom.
+FIRE warned the University of Illinois Chicago this week that its investigation of law professor Jason Kilborn — who used a redacted reference to a racial slur on a final exam — raises serious concerns about academic freedom.
 FIRE is additionally concerned by Kilborn’s subsequent suspension and urges UIC to expediently resolve the matter with an eye toward protecting expressive rights.

 “FIRE’s letter reminds UIC that investigations of this nature risk a chilling effect on academic freedom.”